sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

 - The ICMP redirect packet might get *lost* (SLB MUX will resend it when next packet arrives on the SLB MUX and still uses VIP) *or possibly duplicated* (multiple packets that have VIP might arrive on SLB MUX, and SLB MUX may send ICMP redirect for all the packets that it receives as still using VIP).

 - The Fastpath redirect packet only changes the behavior for the subsequent outbound packets.
-Processing of inbound packets is unaffected, even if the source of the inbound packet transitioned to fastpath.
+Processing of inbound packets should remain unaffected, even if the source of the inbound packet transitioned to fastpath (Outer Source IP might change).

 - NSG evaluation is skipped for the ICMP redirect packets.